Academically Talented Youth Program

-The Academically Talented Youth Program in Western Michigan University’s Office of Pre-College Programming is an advanced and accelerated educational opportunity for academically talented middle and high school students.
-The program is designed to provide a challenging, fast-paced and above-grade-level curriculum for motivated learners.
+The Academically Talented Youth Program in Western Michigan University’s Office of Precollege Programming is an advanced and accelerated educational opportunity for academically talented middle and high school students.
+The program is designed to provide a challenging, fast-paced and above-grade-level curriculum for motivated students.

 Through personalized and intense instruction and rigorous coursework, students are prepared for Advanced Placement content after two years of ATYP classes.
 The program strives to teach students based upon their intellectual capacity, not their year in school.